ErrantThinking/errantthinking.github.io/content/vorpal_vale/index.md

             2. 1d4 **Clockwork horrors**
             3. 2d4 **Gorcs**
             4. 2d4 **Ramkins**
-    - What?: Roll on this encoutner table again, If #1 or #2, do not increment the Vorpal Vale counter.
+    - What?: Roll on this encounter table again, If #1 or #2, do not increment the Vorpal Vale counter.
 If #1, the "Who" in question are resting, whether camping or a brief respite.

 ### Nighttime